explosion/spacy-course/chapters/en/slides/chapter4_01_training-updating-models.md

 6. Go back to 2.

 Notes: spaCy supports updating existing models with more examples, and training new models.
 If we're not starting with a trained pipeline, we first initialize the weights randomly.

-Next, we call `nlp.update`, which predicts a batch of examples with the current weights.
+Next, spaCy calls `nlp.update`, which predicts a batch of examples with the current weights.

 The model then checks the predictions against the correct answers, and decides how to change the weights to achieve better predictions next time.